diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

    </video>
    <p style="font-style: italic; margin-top: 0;">Direct link: <a href="/static/fluid-2016.04.20.webm">fluid-2016.04.20.webm</a></p>

-My GPU is not the best one around, so I'm running this in a fairly small window.
+My GPU is not the best one around, so I am running this in a fairly small window.

 The Mandelbrot Explorer is also pretty nifty: